 - 3 Gifts Green – The live plants from Brooke’s funeral that I haven’t killed; artificial plants that I can’t kill; and colored pens – especially the green ones

-- 3 Gifts at 3 p.m. – sliced apples; it’s almost time for Jeopardy; and Starbuck’s iced coconut latte with blonde espresso
+- 3 Gifts at 3 p.m. – sliced apples; it’s almost time for Jeopardy; and Starbuck’s iced latte with blonde espresso and coconut milk.

 - 3 Gifts in the Kitchen – the InstantPot (need I say more!); a good, sharp knife (nothing feels better than they rhythm of chopping); and Sun Basket (I love getting to try new meals each week that I might not have tried on my own)